 Reported Cases vs. Actual

 In the graph below, the blue bars represent the number of reported cases in a given week, and the orange squares represent the number of COVID cases where symptom onset or lab test occurred that week.
 All of the actual case total (in orange) are subject to change some over time.
 However, the majority of changes will occur in the final week of the graph, which is likely less than half of the final amount it will be, and the previous weeks should see smaller changes.
-According to the graph on the Georgia DPH site, new cases per day were at their highest on July 6, after weeks of steady increases, and the 7-day average peaked on July 11.
-You can see on the graph below, the week ending July 11 is a clear peak.
-(Please remember the final week of this graph is still quite incomplete.)
+According to the graph on the Georgia DPH site, over the summer, new cases per day were at their highest on July 6, after weeks of steady increases, and the 7-day average peaked on July 11.
+You can see on the graph below, the week ending July 11 is a clear peak, but due to lab reporting delays, reported cases peaked later and remained high.

 Reported Deaths vs. Actual